Shopify/slate/packages/slate-tools/README.md

 * Zips the contents of `dist` to a archive in the root folder.

 ## Caveats

-### How to generate a local SSH certificate

-In order to be able to use local assets in Shopify's environment, you will need to allow your browser to use `https://localhost:8080` as a safe URL.

-To do so, you must:

-1. Launch the webpack-dev-server; it will launch the Shopify's theme preview, but will not accept assets coming from `localhost`
-2. Navigate to `https://localhost:8080` in the same browser you intend to use for development
-3. Discard the warning and proceed to the URL; you will see an error page, but it's cool
-4. Go back to the Shopify's theme preview and you should now have local assets working on the distant server

 ### How to prevent Webpack from parsing some liquid methods and filters